learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

 ## Desired Behavior

-Now that we understand the broad strokes of what we've trying to accomplish, as well as where we'll be writing our code, let's take a look at an example of the functionality:
+Now that we understand the broad strokes of what we're trying to accomplish, as well as where we'll be writing our code, let's take a look at an example of the functionality:

 When we run our executable file with `ruby bin/move` in the terminal, inside the directory of this project, we should see something like the following: